evanmrose/mean-best-practices/README.md

 ### JS Coding Conventions

-We will adhere to a subset of the AirBnb Javascript coding conventions which can be found here: https://github.com/airbnb/javascript
+We will adhere to a subset of the AirBnb Javascript coding conventions (excluding their spacing standard among other things) which can be found here: https://github.com/airbnb/javascript

+Fork of AirBnb JS conventions to come in a later version.

 ### Using Angular